BryanMcGuire-DataScience/-Bryan-McGuires-Portfolio/README.md

-# Portfolio
+### Data Science Portfolio

-## Data Science Portfolio
+# Project 1

-### This is an example of a data science portfolio using github as a wenpage
+This is an example of a data science portfolio using github as a webpage